mariannemyers/mdb-qe-preview-kms/README.md

 - Automatic Encryption: Enables you to perform encrypted read and write operations without you having to write code to specify how to encrypt fields.
 - Explicit Encryption: Enables you to perform encrypted read and write operations through your MongoDB driver's encryption library.
 You must specify the logic for encryption with this library throughout your application.

 Today we will be focusing on Automatic Encryption using MongoDB Atlas.
-But before, lets talk a little bit about Envelope Encryption - which is what Client Side Field Level Encryption works.
+But before, lets talk a little bit about Envelope Encryption - which is what Queryable Encryption uses under the hood.

 # Envelope Encryption
 An analogy that helped me understand this was - think of a "Lockbox".